 - Arrival Date: Give yourself enough time to settle in before Orientation day.
 We do not recommend that students attempt to find and secure lodging while in the first days of our intensive programs.

 - Your Official Documents: Have your official documents easily accessible when arriving to France.
-We advise you to travel with these documents in your hand baggage, photocopies in your check-in luggage.
+We advise you to travel with these documents in your hand baggage, photocopies in your check-in luggage, scanned copies in your computer .
 Upon arrival, make sure to keep photocopies in a safe place separate from the original documents.